zyabo/iGeoM/README.md

-# iGeoMmodel
+# iGeoModel
-iGeoMmodel is a library under development for intelligent geological modeling.
+iGeoModel is a library under development for intelligent geological modeling.

 This library is owned by Yabo Zhao (Email:zyabo@foxmail.com Website:www.zhaoyabo.com).